-Students who do not meet the minimum TABE scores set by the Florida Department of Education for their program must begin attending remediation classes in the AAAE lab prior to or at the time of enrollment in a Career and Technical Education class for at least one block a day and make acceptable progress as determined by the AAAE instructor.
+Students who do not meet the minimum TABE scores set by the Florida Department of Education for their program must begin attending remediation classes in the AAAE lab prior to or at the time of enrollment in a Career and Technical Education class for at least one block a day and make acceptable progress as determined by the AAAE faculty.
 It is highly recommended students meet state mandated TABE requirements by the time they have completed 50% of their program.
 Students who do not meet state mandated TABE scores may not receive a certificate of completion as per Florida Department of Education rules.

-Applicants transferring TABE or PERT scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment.
-Scores brought in by hand will not be accepted.
+Applicants transferring appropriately leveled TABE, PERT or other accepted standardized test scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
+Scores brought by hand will be accepted only if document provided by the outside testing center is in a sealed envelope.
+Standardized tests scores are valid for two years.